Skip Navigation

 Annotation: This directory catalogs programs in Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin that provide direct health care services, enabling services, population-based services, and infrastructure-building services related to preconception and interconception care.
 The aim of the document is to display the variety of initiatives that have been taken to improve the health of women of reproductive age and their families.
 An index of national resources including research-based articles, educational materials, funding sources, and health policy-related materials is also included.

-Keywords: Families, Health services, Illinois, Indiana, Initiatives, Michigan, Minnesota, Ohio, Preconception, Programs, Reproductive health, Women', and Wisconsin, s health
+Keywords: Families, Health services, Illinois, Indiana, Initiatives, Michigan, Minnesota, Ohio, Preconception, Programs, Reproductive health, Women's health, and Wisconsin

 Family Voices of Wisconsin.
 2010.
 Shared participation: Strategies to increase the voice of families from diverse backgrounds as partners and advisors.
 Madison, WI: Family Voices of Wisconsin, 17 pp.